Under Income Tax Act in India, you can take the benefit of tax savings deductions under section 80c by invest in small savings investments.

 2) Investment in Post Office Time Deposit Account (5 years FDR’s of post offices)

-Amount deposited in a post office time deposit account just like a “Tax Saving Fixed Deposit account” for 5 years is eligible for deduction under section 80c, but interest income on this amount is also taxable.
+Amount deposited in a post office time deposit account just like a “Tax Saving Fixed Deposit account” for 5 years is eligible for deduction under section 80C (Principal amount), but interest income on this amount is taxable.

 3) National Saving Certificate

 Deduction can be claimed on investment in National Saving Certificate.
-It is issued by the post office with a lock in period of 5 years.
-On maturity i.e. after 5 years, principal amount received is exempt from income tax.
+It is issued by the post office with a lock in period of range from 5 years - 10 years.
+Principal amount received on maturity is exempt from income tax.

 The interest rate on this is just the same as fixed investment like FD, PPF etc. Interest on this investment is accumulated and reinvested.